-The survey is being conducted upon the decision of the Ministry of Economy and Finance, and according to the contract having been signed among Commission and the National Statistical
+The survey is being conducted upon the decision of the Ministry of Economy and Finance, and according to the contract having been signed among Commission and the National Statistical Service of Greece, in the framework of Regulation (EC) No 1177/2003 of the European

-Service of Greece, in the framework of Regulation (EC) No 1177/2003 of the European
+Parliament and of the Council concerning Community Statistics on Income and Living Conditions (EU-SILC).

-Parliament and of the Council concerning Community Statistics on Income and Living Conditions refers to a specific time period, while the second to the changes occurring in a three or four years time period.
+The survey consists of two components the cross-sectional and the longitudinal.
+The first one refers to a specific time period, while the second to the changes occurring in a three or four years time period.